 In the GMP-Universe the Digitization Truck has departed, but by far not delivered to all yet!

-In our line of work at Experts Institut we are time and again surprised as to how many companies in the drug manufacturing, medical device and cosmetic GMP area operate with a very low degree of digitalization of processes and data management.
-It grounds everyone I believe and alerts us to the reality that digitization is by far not as advanced in the regulated industry as we might want to make ourselved believe or think – as much as it is a socio-economic and political desire among regulators and industry.
+In our line of work at Experts Institut, we are often surprised by how many companies in the drug manufacturing, medical device, and cosmetic GMP areas operate with a very low degree of digitalization in their processes and data management.
+This observation grounds everyone and reminds us that digitization is not as advanced in the regulated industry as we might like to believe.
+Despite being a socio-economic and political desire among regulators and industry, progress is still lacking.
 In fact though, it is not(!) a given, it is not a self-propagating realization all over the place.
 And this does not only concern small companies who seem to just not be able to finance the digital transformation.
 It also concerns for example medium-size GxP-entities.
 If You think that the size of a company is an indicator for its degree of digitalization then You need to think again.
 There is no such connection.
 You’d be surprised what we encounter in our daily work.

 Even politics, cultural Western optimism and the strong drive to achieve and constantly change towards something new is not always the recipe for producing a digital revolution by and large.